 4) Take a cute picture of her.

-5) Instagram it to show it off to friends and family.
+5) While you teach yourself newborn photography, by the default of taking so many pictures, Instagram your work to show it off to friends and family.

 6) Change her diaper.